-On the one hand, there is a view that overall derivative transactions, including exchange-based transactions, should be made subject to the ban on unsolicited offers, and that preventive measures should be taken against the occurrence of problems related to compliance with the principle of suitability.
+On the one hand, there is a view that overall derivative transactions, including exchange-based transactions, should be made subject to the ban on unsolicited offers, and that preventive measures should be taken against the occurrence of problems related to compliance with the principle of suitability for housebound seniors who are mainly targets of unsolicited offers.
+In addition, there are views that the view that unsolicited offers inhibit the financial innovation is not true because the market size of FX transactions has been expanded in spite of the tightening regulations on them, and that the ban on unsolicited offers is an effective regulation on malicious business operators.

 On the other hand, there is another view, primarily among financial institutions, that such a ban would consequently impede the development of Japan's financial services, as financial institutions would no longer be able to provide clients with appropriate information on products.
 In particular, as there may be occasions when active solicitation of derivative transactions is needed in order to meet the hedge needs of client asset holdings, there is a view that such transactions should be exempted from the ban on unsolicited offers.
+Moreover, there is a view that even if the ban on unsolicited offers is to be introduced, it should be introduced as self-regulation by the industry.